allespin/login-register-system-python-and-flask/README.md

 2. An 8-character token is generated and "sent" to the registered email
 3. Enter the token to validate and reset your password

-> ⚠️ In production, replace the simulated token with real email delivery via SMTP or an email service (SendGrid, etc.)
+> ⚠️ In production: the token simulates delivery of the code via an email service.

 ---